jordanpotti/jordanpotti.github.io/_pages/home.md

  - Please exercise caution when using this model.
  - This is not a one size fits all, the matrix should be modified to fit the needs of your organization.
  - Maturity levels do not dictate the success of your Red Team.
 [There are lots of other things at play.](/meta)
+ - From a technology skill set, the Red Team _only_ needs to be just better than the blue team.

 ## The Model